VWS is accepting new board member applications until July 20, 2021.

 - Strong ability to connect across social/cultural differences and work with staff, program participants, and community members of diverse backgrounds

-- Skilled in clear, direct, peaceful communication
+- Skilled in clear and respectful communication

 - Sense of humor, curiosity, and creativity!